d-morrison/IntroStatActivities/_book/02-study-design.md

     Type(s) of bias:
 \vspace{0.3in}

-2. Pew Research surveys US adults about many different topics.
-Recently, a survey was conducted to assess current presidential approval.
+2. Recently, a survey was conducted to assess current presidential approval in the United States.
 A random sample of 6395 US adults was taken.
-One of the questions asked in the survey was, "Do you agree or disagree with President Trump on many or nearly all of the top issues facing the country today?"
+One of the questions asked in the survey was, "Do you agree or disagree with the President on many or nearly all of the top issues facing the country today?"
 Of those surveyed, 42% said they did agree.
 \vspace{0.25in}

     Target population: